 These are questions Washington floral artist Barronelle Stutzman has had to answer since 2013.
 That is when she declined to create floral arrangements celebrating the same-sex wedding of a friend and longtime customer because it conflicted with her religious beliefs.
-Now, Barronelle finds herself in the middle of a nearly six-year lawsuit and risks losing everything—her business, her life savings, and even her home.
+Now, Barronelle finds herself in the middle of a nearly seven-year lawsuit and risks losing everything—her business, her life savings, and even her home.

 But Barronelle is not easily intimidated.
 Her strong Christian faith gives her the strength she needs to stand up for her beliefs.

 “You have to make a stand somewhere in your life on what you believe and what you don’t believe,” she said.
 “It was just a time I had to take a stand.”

 Barronelle is the last person you would expect to be entangled in a lawsuit.
 She is an unassuming, sweet grandmother and floral artist.
 Barronelle lovingly serves everyone in her community regardless of their race, sex, religion, or sexual orientation.

 She happily served her friend and longtime customer Rob Ingersoll for nearly a decade.
 But when Rob asked her to create floral arrangements for his same-sex wedding, Barronelle knew that this was a request she could not accept.
 As a devout Christian, Barronelle believes that marriage is between one man and one woman.
 She could not use her talents to create a floral art that celebrates a view of marriage contrary to this belief.
 Barronelle cares deeply for Rob.
 But after much thought and prayer, she made the decision to decline Rob’s request and refer him to some nearby floral artists so they could help him instead.